enzoferey/react-swipe-navigation/README.md

-# swipe-menu-panel
+# react-swipe-navigation
-> A simple panel menu with swipe interaction for mobille made with React
+> A simple navigation system based on panels with swipe interaction for both mobile and PC made with React

 **Credits**

-Using [Dmitri Voronianski]'s [react-swipe], which uses [Swipe.js]
+Used [Dmitri Voronianski]'s [react-swipe] with slightly modifiex syntax (which also uses [Swipe.js] itself).

 #Demo